Rodewald: Freiwillige Feuerwehr

 Although more a form of public service than a club, Rodewald has a volunteer fire brigade consisting of three active groups (one per Bauernshaft), a senior members association and a youth organisation.
 All active members must have attended a form of basic training and continue to develop their skills during scheduled monthly meetings where continuance training is delivered or equipment and hydrants are tested and maintained.
 Regional courses are also available in group leadership, the use of breathing apparatus, vehicle maintenance and radio operation.

 During an emergency the alarm is raised by the use of numerous civil defence sirens signalling that all active members within the vicinity are to make their way to the centrally located fire station and man the two fire engines and minibus where needed.
 As all local villages are interlinked and retain their own volunteer fire brigade, a sizable response can therefore be guaranteed when the situation requires it.

 In the near future it is envisaged that a larger fire engine will replace one of the existing vehicles, which will also involve much structural adaptation to the station itself.

-Food and Drink

-Eating Out

-Specialising in Greek and Italian dishes, Pegasus on Neudorf offers the relaxing atmosphere of a well kept restaurant with a sizable and varied menu.
-Another local family business is the Big Bull take-away which is situated by the main crossroad in the centre of the village.
-In true German fashion it has a beer garden and is highly regarded for its Currywurst and chips.

-Bars and Pubs

-Although different from the British pub culture, there are many bars and pubs (Kneipen und Gaststätten) which may be frequented in the same fashion in which one would a British public house.
-The Deutsches Haus on Hauptstraße is often the venue of live music and regularly holds Irish nights.
-Gasthaus Ernst Höper on Krummende is host to theatrical performances by the local amateur dramatics group and Pegasus features a sports bar in the annex.
-There are also numerous function rooms available for private functions and meetings.

-Discotheques and Nightlife

-The Diskothek Blaue Maus (Blue Mouse Disco), situated on Hauptstraße, is well known throughout the region and holds the unique, but unofficial title as a farmer's disco.
-Theme nights are common and a combination of live and disc-jockeyed music can often be heard, as well as other forms of entertainment.
-The biannual Hektar Party, which takes place in spring and autumn, is usually a resounding success with local farmers donning shirts emblazoned with such details as farm type, size, siblings and tractors owned, whilst circling around ice filled buckets of Bacardi and Coke.
-To add volume to the venue, a large tent is often erected to form a dance hall for the live music acts and the immediate area is surrounded by fast food stalls.